Hozukii/linked-blog-starter-md/Vault/Physics/Space, Time, Motion/A.3 Work, Energy, and Power.md

 - **Potential energy** - store energy because of their position or arrangement, and the forces between different ports of the system
 - **Gravitational potential energy** - The energy stored due to the position of a mass in a gravitational field
 - **Electrical potential energy** - Energy stored due to position of a charge in an electron.
+- **Magnetic potential energy** - Energy stored in a deformed elastic material, or a spring.
+- **Chemical potential energy** - Energy stored in the bonding of chemical compounds, released in chemical reactions
+- **Nuclear potential energy** - The energy stored in the arrangement of particles in the nuclei of atoms
+---
+**Mechanical Energy** - A macroscopic object that is able to do work.
+Mechanical energy can come in one of three forms:
+- **Kinetic energy** - The energy of all moving masses whhich could do work on anything they collide with.
+- Elastic potential energy
+- Gravitational potential energy